Surajv311/surajv311.github.io/_posts/2026-04-12-busy-spinning-market-replay.md

 The CPU checks the clock roughly 25,000 times, making the wait extremely accurate.
 Even with busy spinning, perfect determinism is not guaranteed because OS scheduling, goroutine preemption, and GC pauses can still introduce latency.
 However, it is significantly more precise than relying solely on `time.Sleep()` for sub-millisecond timing.

-Downside of Busy Spinning: Busy spinning consumes CPU.
+**Downside of Busy Spinning**: It consumes CPU.

-The Hybrid Strategy: Sleep + Spin: A better approach in my use case was to combine both techniques.
+**The Hybrid Strategy**: Sleep + Spin: A better approach in my use case was to combine both techniques.
 Strategy: Sleep most of the time; Busy-spin near the target time.

-This reduces CPU usage while maintaining high precision.
+This reduced CPU usage theoretically, although in practice I did not observe a significant difference in infrastructure metrics, likely because most inter-tick delays were already in the microsecond range.

 Below is a simplified version of the approach used in the replay engine I worked on: